songminyue/hello-world/README.md

 ```
 Then we can configurate the controller and compute nodes for networking-afc plugin deployment step by step as below.

-1. ML2 plugin Configuration on the controller
+1. Add ML2 plugin Configuration in /etc/neutron/plugins/ml2/ml2_conf.ini on controller node

- >Add type_driver and mechanism_drivers of asterfusion in /etc/neutron/plugins/ml2/ml2_conf.ini
+1).
+Add type_driver and mechanism_drivers of asterfusion
 ```
 [ml2]
     mechanism_drivers=asterswitch,openvswitch
     type_drivers=vxlan,flat,vlan,local,aster_vxlan, aster_ext_net
     tenant_network_types=aster_vxlan
 ```
+2).
 Give the provider number of asterfusion’s switch (e.g. physnet_4_102/physnet_4_105), and vlan range for networks which can be same within two switches but have to be in the range 2-4094.
 For aster_vxlan type, vni_range and l3_vni_range are setted for Layer 2 and Layer3 network respectively.
 ```
 [ml2_type_vlan]
     network_vlan_ranges=physnet_4_102:30:50,physnet_4_105:100:200